 Always rinse the noodles with cold water right when they are finished cooking to prevent them from overcooking and becoming mushy.

-Cold Pasta Salad With Italian Dressing
+Pasta Salad With Italian Dressing Recipe

 Ingredients

-- 3 cups gluten free Rotini noodles
+- 3 cups gluten-free Rotini noodles or fusilli noodles

 - 2 cups grape tomatoes or cherry tomatoes, halved

-- 2 cups broccoli chopped finely
+- 4 cups broccoli chopped finely

-- 1 cucumber large
+- 1 English cucumber or zucchini

-- ¼ cup white onion diced
+- ½ cup white onion diced

-- 8 ounce container of crumbled goat cheese
+- 8 ounces crumbled goat cheese

 - fresh ground black pepper